codingknite/dailyweather/README.md

 Most of the above user stories were fairly easy to implement once the weather data was available.

 However, some the data was unrelated and thus required making multiple API calls.
-For example I needed to make an API all to fetch the data for the cuurent weather info where as I needed to make a different API call to get the weather forecast.
+For example I needed to make an API all to fetch the data for the curent weather info where as I needed to make a different API call to get the weather forecast.

 Different components also needed related data which prompted me to lift state.
 This quickly became an ineffective solution because some components were receiving data that they did not need but the alternatives were overboard for such a project so I kept that implementation.

 I also needed to populate the list of cities as the user typed letters pertaining to the city of interest.
-This required me to have the list of cities before hand so the user could see diiferent options as they searched for the desired location.
+This required me to have the list of cities before hand so the user could see diferent options as they searched for the desired location.

-The most challenging part of this project was of course the API calls and managing them.
+The most challenging part of this project was of course making the API calls and managing them.

 If you have any critism over what I did or what I could've done better please let me know.